Lgx521/EE211_project/README.md

 python3 /home/tony/ros2_ws/src/EE211_project/detection/inference_nuc.py
 ```

+### 6. Dataset
+#### We also created a dataset for traffic light and stop sign detection.
+If you want to get the raw data, please switch to: https://github.com/Lv1321546/Traffic-Light-Dataset-for-SUSTech-EE211.git.

 ## Authors
-The project was a joint effort by Yiwen Ying, Shengzhe Gan, Zixuan Lv, and Xinxiang Duan.
+The project was a joint effort by Yiwen Ying, Shengzhe Gan, Zixuan Lyu, and Xinxiang Duan.

 <a href="https://github.com/Wendy-Ying">
   <img src="https://avatars.githubusercontent.com/u/143325815?v=4" width="100" />